Ultimi-Sumiti/GAN_Music_Generator/README.md

 │   │       ├── dataset1          # Datasets for model_v1
 │   │       ├── dataset2          # Datasets for model_v2
 │   │       └── dataset3          # Datasets for model_v3
-│   └── raw
+│   ├── raw
-│       └── maestro-v3.0.0        # The Maestro Dataset
+│   │   └── maestro-v3.0.0        # The Maestro Dataset
+│   │
+│   ├── create_dataset1.py        # Used to create a dataset for model_v1
+│   ├── create_dataset2.py        # Used to create a dataset for model_v2
+│   ├── create_dataset3.py        # Used to create a dataset for model_v3
+│   │
+│   └── midi_preprocessing.py     # Contains all the functions used to create the dataset.
 │
 ├── models                        # Contains the source code of model_v1, model_v2, model_v3
+│
 ├── outputs
 │   ├── checkpoints               # Checkpoints of the three models, divided by dataset │   └── songs                     # Some good songs ouputted by the three models │
-├── utils                         # Contains functions that are used in different parts of the project │
+├── utils                         # Contains utils functions  used in different parts of the project │
 ├── tester_model_v2.ipynb         # Notebook used to test a trained model_v2
 ├── tester_model_v3.ipynb         # Notebook used to test a trained model_v3